hartwigmedical/scripts/pgx/README.md

 # HMF_PGx README

 HMF_PGx is a pharmacogenomics tool developed for the [Hartwig Medical Foundation pipeline](https://github.com/hartwigmedical/pipeline5).
-It imports curated variants from a JSON file and inspects their presence the germline VCF.
+It imports haplotypes and related variants from a curated JSON file, and inspects the presence of these variants in the germline VCF.

 It creates two output files:
-* [sample]_genotype.txt; contains on each line a determined genotype of the sample for a specific gene
+* [sample]_genotype.txt; contains on each line a determined genotype of the sample for a specific gene.
 * [sample]_calls.txt; contains all the variants from the JSON file and their respective calls and filters.

 ## Installation